Back to Articles

 Real example (New Town resale)

 A buyer agrees to a resale flat in New Town.
-The price works, but the seller's home loan is still active.
-The clean way is to close the loan, collect the bank's NOC/release papers, and then fix the registration date.
-If you schedule registration first, you often end up rescheduling and paying extra charges for nothing.
+The price works, but the seller’s home loan is still running.
+The safer order is: close the loan, collect the bank’s NOC/release papers, and then fix the registration date.

 The document type matters.
 A resale purchase needs a sale deed.
 A family transfer may need a gift deed.
 If one co-owner is giving up their share, a release deed is commonly used.
-Your lawyer should pick the correct instrument based on the situation.
+Choose the correct instrument based on the exact ownership situation.

 Whichever document is used, the draft should clearly mention: